erfjs/Apps/README.md

 # Desktop and mobile app
-Software made with Electron and mobile web application
+Software made with Electron | Windows and mobile web application